ayushjaipuriyar/app-ui/README.md

 # Introduction

-A small project made with the help of React-diagrams [here](https://github.com/projectstorm/react-diagrams).
+A small project made with the help of [React-diagrams](https://github.com/projectstorm/react-diagrams).

 A tool to make flows and diagrams.